inveniosoftware/docs-invenio-rdm/docs/customize/application_data.md

   title: <object>
 ```

-`id` : the id of the vocabulary record
+- `id` : The id of the vocabulary record.
-`props` : a vocabulary specific object (refer to the defaults for exact keys)
+- `props` : A vocabulary specific object (refer to the defaults for exact keys).
-`title` : an object of locales as keys and human readable titles in that locale as values (only include the locales you support)
+- `title` : An object of locales as keys and human readable titles in that locale as values (only include the locales you support).

 ### Example